 3. Credit Accounts Section

-- closed accounts incorrectly listed as open (it may look as if you have too much open credit)
+Closed accounts incorrectly listed as open (it might look as if you have too much open credit).

 4. Inquiries Section

-If you find errors, outdated information, or missing information on your credit report, you should dispute those items with the credit reporting agency.
+If you find errors, outdated information, fraudulent, or missing information on any of your credit reports, you should dispute those items with the credit reporting agency that produced the report.
 If the credit reporting agency won’t fix the error or errors, consider talking to an attorney who can help you enforce your rights.
 You have the right to sue an agency that violates your rights under the Fair Credit Reporting Act, including continuing to report incorrect information.